yeoman/yeoman/docs/cli/help.md

 * `yeoman --help` or `yeoman help`

-This will list out the commands and tasks supported by yeoman and should print out the following to the console:
+Lists out the commands and tasks supported by yeoman and should print out the following to the console:

 ```shell
 yeoman init      # Initialize and scaffold a new project using generator templates